 The official hotels are right on property and are only a couple of minutes walk from the park.
 The hotels offer ticket sales, easy access to/from the park, the latest park information, and merchandise available in the gift shops.

-- The Park Front Hotel (newest hotel which opened in 2015)
+- The Park Front Hotel

 - Hotel Universal Port (offers Minion-themed rooms)